Toftwood

 postmill

 Toftwood postmill on the outskirts of Dereham was rebuilt on at least one occasion.
 The earliest known mill had a two storey roundhouse, 4 common sails, a tailpole with a wheel and a gable porch.
-A later build had 4 double shuttered patent sails, each with 8 bays of 3 shutters driving 2 pairs of French burr stones and there was a fantail on a ladder.
+A later build had four double shuttered patent sails, each with 8 bays of 3 shutters driving 2 pairs of French burr stones and there was a fantail on a ladder.

 Mill Pightle on Toftwood Comon by Grant from Lord & Tenants 1a.
 0r.
 29p.